Dibakar2020/python-code-file-for-Ass_NM_1/README.md

-# This repository contain python code of some early question.
+# This repository contain python code of some early question for Numerical methods Assignment 1